-To advise the Governor regarding progress on the Results First Initiative, Governor Cooper created the Performance Management Advisory Committee in May of 2018 via issuance of Executive Order 43.
+In May 2018, Governor Cooper established the Performance Management Advisory Committee through Executive Order 43.
+The committee was formed to provide guidance to the Governor on the progress of the Results First Initiative.
 The committee also counsels the Governor on new performance management initiatives; proposed or pending state legislation; rules or policies related to performance management; and strategies for increasing evidence-based policy efforts.
 The committee is currently comprised of 13 members including department heads, senior officials, legislators, and performance experts from the state's universities.